core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Group OSCORE defines two modes of operation:

 * In the group mode, Group OSCORE requests and responses are digitally signed with the private key of the sender and embedded in the protected CoAP message.
 The group mode supports all COSE algorithms as well as signature verification by intermediaries.
-This mode is defined in {{mess-processing}} and mandatory to support.
+This mode is defined in {{mess-processing}} and is mandatory to support.

 * In the pairwise mode, two group members exchange Group OSCORE requests and responses over unicast, protected with symmetric keys.
 These symmetric keys are derived from Diffie-Hellman shared secrets, calculated with the asymmetric keys of the sender and recipient.
 This allows for shorter integrity tags and therefore lower message overhead.
-This mode is defined in {{sec-pairwise-protection}} and optional to support.
+This mode is defined in {{sec-pairwise-protection}} and is optional to support.

 Both modes provide source authentication of CoAP messages.
 The application decides what mode to use, potentially on a per-message basis.
 Such decision can be based, for instance, on pre-configured policies or dynamic assessing of the target recipient and/or resource, among other things.
 One important case is when requests are protected with group mode, and responses with pairwise mode, since this significantly reduces the overhead in case of many responses to one request.